rpn1966/platotheory2026/_pages/about.md

 permalink: /
 title: "About"
 header:
-  image: "/assets/images/PLATO_searching_for_Exoplanets.jpg"
+  image: "/assets/images/PLATO_searching_for_Exoplanets_cropped.jpg"
-  caption: "Credit: © Mark Garlick."
 ---

 The UKI discs meeting aims to bring together different astrophysical disc communities across the UK & Ireland.
 We are delighted to announce the second meeting of this series will be hosted at the University of Hertfordshire on 8th-10th September 2025!
 The theme of the meeting will be _Protoplanetary Discs and Debris Discs (including White dwarf Debris Discs)_, covering observations and theory.
 Scientific topics include but are not limited to: protoplanetary discs, protosatellite discs, debris discs, disc formation and evolution, winds and jets, irradiated discs and proplyds, planet-disc interactions and migration, planet and planetesimal formation, exocomets, disc chemistry, distorted and warped discs, discs in binaries, disc instabilities, disc turbulence, etc. The meeting will be held in a hybrid format.

 The UKI discs meeting aims to bring together different astrophysical disc communities across the UK & Ireland.
-We also welcome attendees from beyond these isles but numbers on-site will be limited to approximately 100.
+We also welcome attendees from beyond these isles but numbers on-site will be limited to approximately 60.

-For any queries, please email [discs2025@herts.ac.uk](mailto:discs2025@herts.ac.uk).
+For any queries, please email [R.P.Nelson@qmul.ac.uk](mailto:R.P.Nelson@qmul.ac.uk).

 ## Invited Speakers
 - Don Pollacco (Warwick)